-The Watch Commander or the authorized designee shall make a reasonable and good faith effort to make notifications required by law by using one of the following methods:
+The Bureau Commander or the authorized designee shall make a reasonable and good faith effort to make notifications required by law by using one of the following methods:

-- (a) Information on an inmate's custody status may be provided to VINE® (Victim Information and Notification Everyday).
-Instructions, including the telephone number for VINE and how to register for automatic notification when a person is no longer in custody should be provided to individuals upon request (Penal Code § 646.93). - (b) If VINE is not used to provide information regarding custody status, a telephone number shall be available to the public to inquire about an inmate's release or bail status.
-If an inmate is transferred to another incarceration facility and is no longer in the custody of this detention facility, the transfer date and new incarceration location shall be available to individuals calling this telephone number (Penal Code § 646.93). - (c) Inmate release or escape information should be provided to victims of crime who have requested to be notified (Penal Code § 679.02(12)).
+- (a) Information on an incarcerated person's custody status may be provided to VINE® (Victim Information and Notification Everyday).
+Instructions, including the telephone number for VINE and how to register for automatic notification when a person is no longer in custody should be provided to individuals upon request (Penal Code § 646.93). - (b) If VINE is not used to provide information regarding custody status, a telephone number shall be available to the public to inquire about an incarcerated person's release or bail status.
+If an incarcerated person is transferred to another incarceration facility and is no longer in the custody of this detention facility, the transfer date and new incarceration location shall be available to individuals calling this telephone number (Penal Code § 646.93).